silinternational/policy-dgm/02-body.md

 - Facilitate decision-making on data-related matters.
 - Ensure data supports strategic goals while minimizing risks.

-## 3. Scope
+# 3. Scope

 This policy applies to all data collected, stored, processed, or shared by the organization, including donor information, program metrics, financial records, and operational data.
 It covers all employees, volunteers, contractors, and third-party partners handling organizational data.

-## 4. Data Governance Framework
+# 4. Data Governance Framework

-Data governance at [Organization Name] is overseen by a cross-functional Data Governance Council.
+Data governance at SIL Global is overseen by a cross-functional Data Governance Council.
 This council is responsible for developing, implementing, and monitoring data policies, standards, and procedures.

-### 4.1 Data Governance Council Composition and Roles
+## Data Governance Council Composition and Roles

 The Data Governance Council consists of representatives from key departments to ensure diverse perspectives.
 Members are appointed by the executive leadership and serve for a term of two years, with the possibility of renewal.
 Brief descriptions of the roles are as follows: